USRSE/usrse.github.io/README.md

 widespread research software growth has included emerging roles for people who create, maintain and contribute to the research software ecosystem.
 These roles can bring value directly through enabling specific research projects.
-They also bring value indrectly, through helping ensure enduring impact of research software innovations and by facilitating adeqaute reproducibility standards in digital science.
+They also bring value indirectly, through helping ensure enduring impact of research software innovations and by facilitating adeqaute reproducibility standards in digital science.